vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

   to manually do API calls, to see the correct request.
   Use Postman's
   [Inspect](https://blog.postman.com/debugging-postman-requests/)
-  functionality to see the complete requeet.
+  functionality to see the complete request.
 * You will get a 500 error if the MSN is sent as an integer:
   `merchantSerialNumber":654321` instead of a string: `merchantSerialNumber":"654321"`.
 * The same will happen if the `amount` is not an integer.